MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 > [info]
 > SpriteKit does not come with an easy way to make buttons so we created a basic button class called *MSButtonNode* for you.
 > Feel free to explore this class if you've not comes across it before.
-The *MSButtonNode* class is explored in greater detail in the *Hoppy Bunny Tutorial*.

 Next you need to code connect the *playButton* to the **GameScene** class, see if you can do this yourself.